2020 Benjamin Franklin Transatlantic Fellowship

 It is important that nominees have exhibited serious interest in pursuing leadership opportunities in their home countries, and demonstrate a genuine desire to learn first-hand about the United States, its people, society, and institutions.
 It is also very important that nominees understand that, if selected, they will be expected to fully and seriously participate in all program components during the month, as well as in follow-up activities afterward in their home country.
 In addition, participants should be ready to inform and educate Americans about the cultures and societies of their home countries in non-structured gatherings and in public presentations.

-The Institute will take place in the United States.
+The Institute will take place in the United States between June and July; exact dates will be communicated at a later date.
 Participant’s costs will be supported by the U.S. State Department, Bureau of Cultural and Educational Affairs, and the U.S. Embassy in Lisbon.

 a.
 Portuguese citizenship;